handsontable/handsontable/docs/README.md

 │   │   └── sourceCodeLink.js   # `source-code-link` container.
 │   ├── handsontable-manager    # A module that runs Handsontable examples in different Handsontable versions and frameworks │   ├── plugins                 # VuePress plugins
-|   |   ├── assets-versioning                  # Plugin responsible for copying from `docs/<semver.version>/public` to `dist/docs/<semver.version>/public` directory
+|   |   ├── active-header-links                # Plugin responsible for updating the URL with hash after scrolling the page to the nearest anchor
+|   |   ├── dump-docs-data                     # Plugin responsible for generating the all available Docs version and canonical URLs to the JSON file.
+Then, the file is consumed by other Docs Docker images as source of true about Docs versions and canonicals.
 |   |   ├── extend-page-data                   # Plugin responsible for extending `$page` object and rewriting some properties to add framework ID/name
 |   |   ├── generate-nginx-redirects           # Plugin responsible for generating nginx redirects
+|   |   ├── generate-nginx-variables           # Plugin responsible for generating nginx variables
 |   |   ├── markdown-it-header-injection       # Plugin responsible for injecting `<FRAMEWORK NAME> Data Grid` string before the first header
 |   |   ├── markdown-it-conditional-container  # Plugin responsible for creating conditional containers used for displaying/hiding blocks of content relevant to specific frameworks
 │   ├── public                  # The documentation's public (static) assets
 │   ├── theme                   # Theme overwrites and customizations
 │   ├── tools                   # Our custom documentation tools
+│   │   ├── build.mjs           # Builds the documentation for staging or production
 │   │   ├── check-links.js      # The documentation's link checker
 │   │   ├── jsdoc-convert       # JSDoc-to-Markdown converter
 │   │   ├── utils.js            # Tools utilities
-│   │   └── version             # A tool that creates new documentation versions
 │   ├── config.js               # VuePress configuration
 │   ├── docs-links.js           # Lets us link within the currently-selected docs version and framework with `@` (e.g. [link](@/guides/path/file.md).)
 │   ├── enhanceApp.js           # VuePress app-level enhancements